kubeflow/examples/e2e/README.md

 In the following instructions we will install our required components to a single namespace.
 For these instructions we will assume the chosen namespace is `tfworkflow`:

-### Deploying Tensorflow Operator
+### Deploying Tensorflow Operator and Argo.

-We are using the tensorflow operator to automate our distributed training.
-The easiest way to install the operator is by using ksonnet.
+We are using the Tensorflow operator to automate the deployment of our distributed model training, and Argo to create the overall training pipeline.
+The easiest way to install these components on your Kubernetes cluster is by using Kubeflow's ksonnet prototypes.

 ```
 NAMESPACE=tfworkflow